 Read on for more…

 When an individual has a dual diagnosis, it is critical that they receive treatment for both aspects of their disease.
-Treating one without the other will offer limited benefits and likely present challenges to lasting recovery.
+Treating one without the other will offer limited benefits and likely present challenges to lasting substance abuse recovery.

 For example, someone may obtain extensive treatment for their substance use disorder, yet continue to relapse and have difficulty maintaining a healthy lifestyle.
 This could be the result of an undiagnosed or untreated mental illness.